JakubZelek/Diblob/README.md

 # Diblob

 Diblob is the package for digraphs (pseudographs) computations.
-Main assumption is to enable the user easily operate on the json digraphs representations.
+Main assumption is enable easily operate on the json digraphs representations.
 Package enables treat subgraph as poin or subraphs extractation for future work.
 Package based on basic python structures (not depend on non-basic packages)

 # Installation